kollier-martin/SpoolyAPI/README.md

 ## Disclosure
 This main [branch](kollier-martin/SpoolyAPI/master) contains the current release version of the project. <br />
 The production [branch](kollier-martin/SpoolyAPI/production) contains the in-production version of the project. <br />
-It is your choice to decide which branch you would like run from.

 ## Contributors